 Configuring a Tor relay on Debian/Ubuntu

-If you're on Debian, you can just "apt-get install tor".
+If you're on Debian, start with "apt-get install tor".

 Do not use the packages in Ubuntu's universe.
 If you're on Ubuntu or if you want to track newer Tor packages, follow the Tor on Ubuntu or Debian instructions to use our repository.

-For other Unix/Linux uesrs, you can download Tor from one of our repositories.
+For other Unix/Linux users, you can download Tor from one of our repositories.

 1. Make sure your clock, date, and timezone are set correctly.
 Install the ntp or openntpd (or similar) package to keep it that way.

 2. Edit the bottom part of /etc/tor/torrc.
 Define an ORPort.
 Note that public relays default to being exit relays — either change your ExitPolicy line or read our guidelines for exit relay operators.
 Be sure to set your ContactInfo line so we can contact you if you need to upgrade or something goes wrong.